Posts labeled with Country ' Russia'

 The focus of the trip was to explore the Russian Far East for cross strait opportunities for American business who were opening up the market economy on Russia.
 Rehabilitating old Soviet companies and factories, bringing in new products and services for sale and train the former communists in the nuances of a market -for-profit economy.
 In addition, we were to discover the incredible natural wonderland, especially in Kamchatka.

 My coproducer Yuriko Gamo and I met in Seattle.
 She flew in from San Francisco and I from New York.
 We spent a day there interviewing the Alaska Airlines marketing team at their headquarters.
 It was a big investment for them to open up the Russian Far East.
 We then boarded our four-hour flight up to Anchorage.
 Alaska Airlines paid for our flights from Seattle to Anchorage and on to Vladivostok round trip.
-In Russia w took two internal flights on Aeroflot on its ancient Soviet fleet.
+In Russia we took two internal flights on Aeroflot on its ancient Soviet fleet.

 We landed at 10 PM on a sunny Alaska night in early July.
 It never got completely dark there, some twilight around 2 AM.
 We had 2 days until our Russia departure so went down to Homer where we swam in the far North Pacific and visited villages where Russian was still spoken from times before “Seward’s Folly.

 At 1 PM on Saturday July 10th We departed ANC for a beautiful flight, first seeing Mt.McKinley in the distance, then swampy Tundra.
-The Bering sea, with craggy mountains in Russia and then leading at the Arctic port of Magadan.
+The Bering sea, Chukotka, in Russia and then leading at the Arctic port of Magadan.
 On landing, our pilot said welcome to Magadan Russia – where it is 1 PM – tomorrow.
 While we had a 4-hour flight, with a four-hour time change backwards, we crossed the International Date Line.
 It was 1 PM Sunday, July 11.
 In Magadan we entered a primitive Soviet cinderblock terminal to have our visa booklets and passports stamped – then back on the plane to Vladivostok – 4 hours to the south.

 Package price includes stay in standard three star hotel one room with twin beds adjustable for two people.
 We also provide breakfast, lunch and candle light dinner.
 Package price do not include personal expenses for beverage, tips, cloths laundry in the Hotel